w-4/ansible-rabbitmq/README.md

         rabbitmq_patch: 5
 ```

-By default the role will try the configure the NODENAME with `rabbit@{{ inventory_hostname }}` when clustering is enabled, if you want to customize the node name, you can substitute the NODENAME with the variables `rabbitmq_nodename_prefix`.
+By default the role will try the configure the NODENAME with `rabbit@{{ ansible_nodename }}` when clustering is enabled, if you want to customize the node name, you can substitute the NODENAME with the variables `rabbitmq_nodename_prefix`.

 Others specific RabbitMQ environment variables can also be given.